Redmond Bike & Scooter Share

 i) On any private property unless such property owner has granted the operator permission to locate bikes or scooters upon their private property

 Bike and scooter share is anticipated to increase the number of people riding bicycles and scooters in Redmond.
-These vehicles are allowed and encouraged to operate in the roadway, in bicycle lanes, or on trails because they travel at much higher speeds than people walk on sidewalks.
+Because bikes and scooters travel at much higher speeds than people walk on sidewalks, these vehicles are allowed and encouraged to operate in the roadway, in bicycle lanes, or on trails, instead of on sidewalks.

-If you are sharing the lane with a bicycle or scooter treat them like other vehicles: slow down to their speed and then consider passing, leaving a recommended minimum 3 feet of separation, when it is safe to do so.
+If you are sharing the roadway with a bicycle or scooter treat them like other vehicle: slow down to their speed and then consider passing, leaving a recommended minimum 3 feet of separation, when it is safe to do so.

-The City's contact for this project is Peter Dane, Planner.
-Peter can be reached by email.
+The City’s contact for this project is Tam Kutzmark, Senior Planner.
+Tam may be reached via email by clicking here.